Chair and Staff

 Professor Peter Selgin is the author of Drowning Lessons, winner of the 2007 Flannery O’Connor Award for Short Fiction.
-He has written a novel, two books on the craft of fiction writing, an essay collection, and several children’s books that he illustrated.
+He has written a novel, three books on the craft of fiction writing, an essay collection, and several children’s books that he illustrated.
 His novel, The Water Master, won the Faulkner-Wisdom Prize for the Novel, and his memoir-in-essays, Confessions of a Left-Handed Man, was a finalist for the William Saroyan International Prize.
 A visual artist as well as a writer, his work has been featured in The New Yorker and other publications.
 He is the art director of Arts & Letters.

 Ph.D, English, University of California, Berkeley

 Dr. Katie Simon’s work focuses on issues of freedom and captivity in 19th-century American literature.
 Her book project is entitled "Something Akin to Freedom: Race, Space, and the Body in 19th-Century American Literature."
 Her work has appeared in ESQ: A Journal of Nineteenth-Century Literature and Culture; Eighteenth-Century Fiction; Women's Studies: An Inter-Disciplinary Journal and in Bad Subjects: Political Education for Everyday Life.
 She teaches courses such as American Literature to 1865, Critical Approaches to Literature, seminars in Thoreau and Melville, and a freshman seminar entitled Public and Collective Memory.
 She was awarded Georgia College's Excellence in Teaching Award in 2014.

 Sandy Dimon, firstname.lastname@example.org

 Bill Richards, firstname.lastname@example.org